-Special Counsel Mueller says charging Trump was 'not an option' due to policy
+Mueller says he could not charge Trump as Congress weighs impeachment

 “Nothing changes from the Mueller Report,” he said.
 “There was insufficient evidence and therefore, in our Country, a person is innocent.
 The case is closed!
 Thank you.”

 Mueller, who headed the FBI from 2001 to 2013, said he would not elaborate beyond what was contained in his 448-page report, signaling to Democrats that he was unlikely to provide them more ammunition for impeachment if he were to testify to a congressional committee.

 He said his office is formally closing its doors and he is now returning to life as a private citizen.

 “Beyond what I’ve said here today and what is contained in our written work, I do not believe it is appropriate for me to speak further,” he said.